 - The Scientific Report of the DGA Advisory Committee prepared in 2015 recommends “healthy” and “smart snacks” selection but does not contain any list of “healthy” or “smart” snacks.

 All these difference in dietary regulations regarding snacking needs clarifying the definition of snacks and snack foods along with a few suggestions for health promoting snacks for different eating occasions and locations.

-Watch this space for regular updates in Opinion category on Running Wolf’s Rant.
+Watch this space for regular updates in Hacks category on Running Wolf’s Rant.

 To stay in the loop, subscribe to our Newsletter.

 Alternatively, feel free to check out our Featured Posts or scroll down to view posts related to this one.

 If you live in South Africa and you're looking for a live music gig or music festival to attend, feel free to check The SA Gig Guide on our sister site (SA Music Zone).

 You're also welcome to feed your brain some knowledge on our other sister site, (Interesting Facts).